 The Division reviews all draft Commission decisions for legal sufficiency.
 Division staff provide legal advice to the Commission concerning a wide array of statutes, regulations, and procedures, including, for example, the Communications Act of 1934, as amended by the Telecommunications Act of 1996, the Administrative Procedure Act, the Freedom of Information Act, the Privacy Act, the Regulatory Flexibility Act, the Paperwork Reduction Act of 1995, the Government in the Sunshine Act, the Congressional Review Act of 1996, negotiated rulemaking and alternative dispute resolution, the Commission's procedural rules, procurement issues, the agency's ex parte and ethics rules (including receipt of gifts by the Commission and its employees, reimbursed travel expenses, and lobbying disclosure).
 The Division staff is available to answer inquiries from the public concerning these matters.

 The Division also drafts all Commission decisions involving matters on review from Administrative Law Judges, Freedom of Information Act applications for review, and regulatory and filing fee applications for review.

 Linda Oliver is Associate General Counsel and Division Chief.
-Marilyn Sonn, and Debra Weiner are Deputy Associate General Counsel and Deputy Chiefs.
-William Freedman, David Horowitz, Elizabeth Lyle, Marcus Maher, and William Scher are Assistant General Counsel, and Patrick J. Carney is the Assistant General Counsel for Ethics in the Division.
+Marilyn Sonn is Deputy Associate General Counsel and Deputy Chief.
+William Richardson and Chin Yoo are Deputy Associate General Counsel.
+William Freedman, David Horowitz, Elizabeth Lyle, Marcus Maher, Richard Mallen are Assistant General Counsel, and Patrick J. Carney is the Assistant General Counsel for Ethics in the Division.